MrCerealGuy/Stonecraft/doc/Manual.md

 #### Base materials/items

-The various tubes seen below are made from plastic sheeting, which is a three-step process to make and is an essential part of this mod.
+The various tubes seen below are made from plastic sheeting, which is a three-step process to make and is an essential part of pipeworks.
 First, craft some leaves (anything in the "leaves" group) to get oil:

 ![](/doc/wiki-images/craft-oil.png)